-California is well-known for enforcing non-compete provisions only under narrowly-defined circumstances.
+California is well-known for enforcing post-employment non-compete provisions only under narrowly-defined circumstances.
 A recent case in the United States District Court for the Northern District of California (Richmond Technologies v.
-Aumtech Business Solutions) illustrates that protection of trade secrets can be one of those circumstances.
+Aumtech Business Solutions) saw a non-compete enforced for the protection of trade secrets.

 Once in a while, when I send an engagement letter, the prospective client wants to add confidentiality provisions to protect its trade secrets.
 The following is the explanation that I provide as to why such provisions – let alone a separate nondisclosure agreement (NDA) – are not required in an attorney’s engagement letter.